saucelabs-training/demo-js/testrunner-toolkit/cypress/examples/README.md

 [here](https://docs.saucelabs.com/testrunner-toolkit/index.html)

 ## Examples:
 - [Cypress and a default test set](./sauce-connect).
 This folder will hold a default test setup for Cypress with multiple test files.
+This can be executed locally, in a docker container or on Sauce Labs.
-This can be executed locally, in a docker container or on Sauce Labs
+- [Cypress and a default test set](./cross-browser).
+This folder will hold a default test setup for Cypress that can run Cross Browser Tess on Sauce Labs.
+This can be executed locally, in a docker container or on Sauce Labs.